moubi/blog/content/blog/react-device-based-code-split/index.md

 <sup>See it in the <a target="_blank" href="https://codesandbox.io/s/desktopmobile-code-split-sjbt0?file=/src/App.js">example Codesandbox app</a>.</sup>
 </p>

 The `<Import />` component (you can name it differently) accepts two props - `desktop` and `touch`.
-They expect a function returning dynamic import call.
+They expect a function returning a dynamic import call.
 In the example above there are two independent `<Product />` page components that you may want to import/render conditionally.

-The third prop is `children` function that does the actual rendering.
+The third prop is a `children` function that does the actual rendering.
 An obvious benefit of using render prop function here is the opportunity to explicitly pass any props to your component if needed.

 ```jsx
 {Product =>